 Many volunteer programs oriented toward wildlife conservation focus on smaller species that are easier to approach and generally less dangerous.
 The skills and expertise required to work with larger animals or predators make it unrealistic for most volunteers.

-You may have dreams of volunteering in Africa with animals, waking early to walk the perimeter of a game reserve, listening to the sounds of big cats rustling in the leaves all around you -- and there are ways to make those dreams come true! -- but it’s not as simple as walking your dog around the block.
+You may have dreams of volunteering in Africa with animals, waking early to walk the perimeter of a game reserve, listening to the sounds of big cats rustling in the leaves all around you -- and here are ways to make those dreams come true! -- but it’s not as simple as walking your dog around the block.

-Even the question of the animal populations you’ll work with as a volunteer in Africa depends on location, program site and your qualifications -- remember, there’s far more to African wildlife than just lions!
+Even the question of the animal populations you’ll work with as a volunteer in Africa depends on location, program site, and your qualifications -- remember, there’s far more to African wildlife than just lions!
 While there are loads of great volunteer programs that allow you to work with animals in Africa, there's also a lot to know before you book your ticket.

 Of course, the major draw for tourism on the continent as a whole, particularly in Southern African countries, is the "Big Five": lions, leopards, elephants, buffalo, and rhinos.

-These animals get much of the attention when it comes to high-profile conservation centers and of course safaris, but they have that name for a reason: they’re big... and complex.
+These animals get much of the attention when it comes to high-profile conservation centers and, of course, safaris, but they have that name for a reason: they’re big and complex.

-There are opportunities to work with the big five, but if you find a project working with any of them, you’re not very likely to be hands on.
-Instead, you'll have a more observational role, and rarely get up close and personal.
+There are opportunities to work with the big five, but if you find a project working with any of them, you’re not very likely to be hands-on.
+Instead, you'll have a more observational role and rarely get up close and personal.
 It’s also good to be aware of some of the complicated ethical issues surrounding volunteer positions with them -- which we'll discuss a little later on.

-Don't be discouraged though, there are more than five types of animals in Africa.
+Don't be discouraged, though.
+There are more than five types of animals in Africa.
 Many volunteer programs oriented toward wildlife conservation focus on smaller species that are easier to approach and generally less dangerous.
 These can include:

 - Amphibians (mostly with marine conservation)